DeepDiverGuy/django-swiftapi/README.md

 ### Pagination

 When you use any `/filter` endpoint in Django-SwiftAPI, results are paginated by default.
-All the following functionalities are provided by [django-ninja](https://django-ninja.dev/guides/response/pagination/)
+The following functionality is provided by [django-ninja](https://django-ninja.dev/guides/response/pagination/)

 #### Default Behavior